-LED Color Function 1000 Green Lights: To indicate the link through that port is successfully established at 1000Mbps.
-LNK/ACT Blinks: To indicate that the switch is actively sending or receiving data over that port.
-100 Orange Lights: To indicate the link through that port is successfully established at 100Mbps.
-LNK/ACT Blinks: To indicate that the switch is actively sending or receiving data over that port.
+LED Color Function 1000 Lights: To indicate that the port is operating at 1000Mbps.
+LNK/ACT CT Green Blinks: To indicate that the switch is actively sending or receiving data over that port.
+100 Lights: To indicate that the port is operating at 100Mbps.
+LNK/ACT Amber Blinks: To indicate that the switch is actively sending or receiving data over that port.